Pharmako/Thanatos: Or, How I Died.

 Two weeks later I had a needle biopsy, and a week after that I was told it was liver cancer.
 A few malignant cells had evidently jumped ship before my liver was removed, had hid out for two years, and have now taken advantage of my necessarily suppressed immune system to stage a comeback.

-get hit by
+Dodge one, get hit by another.

 By mid-April my back hurt just walking down stairs, and it was difficult to find a comfortable position in which to sleep.